tastybamboo/panda_core/README.md

 ### 3. Configure Dependencies

-The following gems will be added to your Gemfile:
+The gems listed in the `panda-core.gemspec` will be added to your Gemfile (or, if this an engine, your `gem-name.gemspec` file).

-- `panda_core`

 Make sure to follow the setup instructions for each of these gems.